Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 * **Mishandled Exceptions**

-In etehereum there are multiple ways for a contract to call another.
+In Ethereum there are multiple ways for a contract to call another.
 One of them is calling the other contracts via the `send` instruction.
 If there is an exception raised in the callee contract, it terminates, reverts its state and returns False.
 However there are cases when the exceptions tends to not get propagated to the caller contract.
 Research has shown, 27.9% of the contracts on Ethereum do not check the return values after calling other contracts via send.
 This can render the caller contract to an inconsistent state and we study that in the KoET(KingOfTheEtherThrone) example below.

 ```javascript
 1 function claimThrone(string name) {